 - Punitive Damages: In extreme negligence or intentional misconduct cases, punitive damages may be awarded to punish the responsible party.

-The specific amount of damages will depend on the case’s unique circumstances, the injuries’ severity, and the jurisdiction’s laws.
+The damages will depend on the case’s unique circumstances, the injuries’ severity, and the jurisdiction’s laws.

 A personal injury lawyer can help in a scaffolding accident by investigating the incident, determining liability, and pursuing compensation for medical expenses, lost wages, and other damages.
 They navigate the legal complexities to protect your rights and seek the best possible outcome for your case.